What's My Approach to Therapy?

 UNDERSTANDING YOUR THOUGHTS AND FEELINGS:

 I'll help you to see how your thoughts, emotions, and actions connect.
 When you notice how certain thoughts trigger strong feelings or reactions, it becomes easier to break the patterns that fuel anxiety, depression, or anger.
-This kind of awareness helps you understand your story in a new way and feel more in control of your life.
+This kind of awareness helps you understand your life experiences in a new way and feel more in control of your life.

 HOW WE’LL WORK TOGETHER: